|I. The International Application Process|

 The University of Northern Iowa offers a full-time Culture & Intensive English Program (CIEP) for applicants who do not meet the language proficiency requirement.

-Conditional admission may be considered for undergraduate students who are academically qualified and who present a TOEFL with a minimum score of 375 (paper-based) or 25 (internet-based) or earn a 2.5 on the IELTS.
+Conditional admission may be considered for undergraduate students who are academically qualified but who have low or no proof of English proficiency.
 These students will be tested upon arrival on campus and will be required to enroll in intensive English courses as necessary.

 |V. Application Fee|